Two adults are helping a child who is reaching up and pointing at something on a screen.

 • A People Person: how are astronauts chosen and what would you need to know to decide who you would want to spend time with on a long haul space mission?

-• An Experimenter: discover hidden colours in inks using chromatography and find our how similar processes are used in search of extra-terrestrial life.
+• An Experimenter: discover hidden colours in inks using chromatography and find out how similar processes are used in the search for extra-terrestrial life.

 • A Problem Solver: solve puzzles and figure out what you’d need to survive on the Moon.